 Her daughter was set to graduate high school and her son would graduate the following year.
 Maria had loved working out, taking long walks with her kids and hiking in the nearby nature park; all of those things were now practically impossible, and she had already lost 20 pounds.
 She had dreamed of returning to school, earning a degree in psychology and moving on to the next stage in her professional life; that too looked as though it would be on permanent hold.

 [tweet_box design=”default”]Living with CRPS: Accepting My ‘New Normal’ #CRPSAwareness[/tweet_box]

 “I had all these plans and goals,” explains Maria.
 “This disease stopped that in its tracks.
 Everything I’d worked for in my life was literally over as I knew it.”

 Because CRPS is progressive, the dosage and combinations of medications Maria has taken to manage it have changed frequently.
 Through the years, she’s used gabapentin, hydrocodone, pregabalin, and oxycodone.
-She’s also tried ketamine in two forms: a rub-on cream and an ingestible lozenge.
+She’s tried ketamine in two forms: a rub-on cream and an ingestible lozenge.
 She’s even tried some herbal alternatives, like kratom, which she could find online on websites such as www.kratomlounge.com, for it’s analgesic properties.